brakmic/purescript-redux/docs/Tutorial.md

 # Tutorial

 Apps using Redux maintain their whole state in an *object tree* inside a **single** store.
-To manipulate such a state one has to emit `actions` which are plain JavaScript objects containg the `type` of the given action.
+To manipulate such states one has to emit `actions` which are plain JavaScript objects containg the `type` of the given action and optionally other properties, like `payload` etc.

-The API for registering stores is `createStore` that expects a `reducer` and an optional `state` as arguments.
+To register a store we use `createStore` and give it a `reducer` and an optional `state` as arguments.

-Here we register a new store by calling `createStore` function and two parameters `counter` (this is the reducer) and `1` (as the initial state)
+In the example belov register a new store by using two arguments `counter` (the reducer) and `1` (the initial state)

 **Hint**: *PureScript <a href="https://leanpub.com/purescript/read#leanpub-auto-curried-functions">doesn't have functions that take more than one argument</a>!
 I'm using JavaScript terms here because Redux is written in JavaScript.*